TPSDK Java - go to homepage

 ├── build.gradle

-├── libs // Directory to put your jar/ aar libs
+├── libs // Directory for your JAR/AAR libraries

 ├── proguard-rules.pro